Mandatory Student Orientation

 - Learn as much as you can about the program you are going on and the places you are going to.
 If you don't speak the language, try to learn at least a few key phrases.

 - Attend orientation.
-Orientation dates can be found on the program checklist for your program, found in the Application Materials & Deadlines section of this website.
+Orientation dates can be found on the program checklist for your program, found in the Dates & Deadlines section of this website.

 - DO NOT OVERPACK!
 You will have to carry whatever you pack, sometimes up stairs, onto public transportation, or while walking reasonable distances.